micromys/winCron/README.md

 # CRONTAB for Windows 10

-This program is tested under Windows 10 with Python 2.7 but should also work under Windows 7,8
+This program is tested under Windows 10 with Python 3.8. but should also work under Windows 7,8

+## 20202-07-19 Changes
+* python 3.8 now!
+* ini file processing removed
+* at startup and wheneven crontab.txt is changed a new interal $crontab.bin is generated
+* $crontab.bin is for fast scanning
+  * comments and empty lines are removed
+  * symbolic names are converted to time events

 ## 2016-11-15 Changes
 * ini file support to track crontab.txt changes